Sakshi-hub21/Power-Up-Fitness/README.md

 * Trainer can delete the existing client details with its all data including appointment date and time.
 * Trainer can view all the appointments time and name on the calendar.

+## Used Technology

+* Frontend:

+** React.js: Frontend framework for building the user interface and managing components.
+** Libraries:
+*** react-datepicker: Used for date picker functionality.
+*** react-big-calendar: Utilized for displaying calendar events.
+*** moment: A JavaScript library for parsing, validating, manipulating, and formatting dates.
+*** axios: HTTP client for making requests to the backend API.

+* Backend:

+** PHP: Backend scripting language used alongside XAMPP (Apache, MySQL, PHP, and Perl).
+** MySQL: Database management system for storing and managing data.
+Additional:

+* Composer: Dependency management tool for PHP used to install necessary PHP dependencies.

 ## Extra Packages

 * react-datepicker